 Customers want instant engagement.
 They want to be able to reach businesses like they reach family and friends: in a quick and easy way.
 If you are easy to get ahold of — for example, on Messenger, text, live chat, email, or phone — you’re likely to see lower acquisition costs and better ROI

-5. High turnover rates.
+5. High customer churn rates.

 Measuring customer retention is a big pain point for businesses.
 High turnover is an indicator that your business is failing to keep potentially loyal customers around.
 Bad onboarding, poor support, no ongoing success programs, product problems — these are all some common reasons customers ditch you for competitors.